twr14152/Network-Automation-Scripts_Python3/README.md

 - Tested with python3.4 napalm_base and napalm_ios
 - Could run interactivly however I was not able to get script to run at this time with python3
 - Output was captured
-- Was informed by creator that Napalm should be used with python2.7 at this time
+- Was informed that Napalm should be used with python2.7 at this time